designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 - ##### Contrast of extension

 #### Extra task:
-~Look at your daily surroundings more closely and try to find Itten's color contrasts in magazines, posters, on websites and everywhere, where there is color design.~
+~Look at your daily surroundings more closely and try to find Itten's color contrasts in magazines, posters, on websites and everywhere, where there is color design.
+Which purpose do the contrasts serve?
+Analyse them, keeping the target group and product in mind!~

 </section>